Craigmillar Castle Park

 Public Programme of Events and Activities

-Follow the link to see our most recent programme of events:
+Follow the link to see our most recent programme of events: AUTUMN 24 PROGRAMME

 Magical Woodlands Walks

 We’ve been inundated with feedback from happy parents whose children haven’t stopped talking about it.
 One parent said: “You guys were totally incredible today.
 What an amazing, memorable and special event this was.
-My three year old was utterly captivated.
+My three year old was utterly captivated.”

-Other happy parents added: “I just wanted to say thank you for this event.
+Other parents added: “I just wanted to say thank you for this event.
 My two kids had a great time, they loved it and have been creating potions from berries and leaves ever since.
 Some of which I’ve had to drink too!
 We hadn’t actually been to Craigmillar castle before, despite living near by – so will definitely go back.”

 “Incredible spectacle today.
 My 3 year old daughter and 5 year old niece were captivated.
 I had to pretty much drag then away from the castle and the woods at the end because they wanted to just keep retelling and adding to the story.
 Amazing job.
 Thank you!”